Sign test

-or the Wilcoxon signed-rank test will usually have greater power than the sign test to detect consistent differences.
+or the Wilcoxon signed-rank test typically have greater power than the sign test for detecting consistent differences.
+However, they require more stringent assumptions, and when these assumptions are violated, they frequently yield incorrect results.

 If X and Y are quantitative variables, the sign test can be used to test the hypothesis that the difference between the X and Y has zero median, assuming continuous distributions of the two random variables X and Y, in the situation when we can draw paired samples from X and Y.

 The sign test can also test if the median of a collection of numbers is significantly greater than or less than a specified value.
 For example, given a list of student grades in a class, the sign test can determine if the median grade is significantly different from, say, 75 out of 100.

 The sign test is a non-parametric test which makes very few assumptions about the nature of the distributions under test – this means that it has very general applicability but may lack the statistical power of the alternative tests.

 The two conditions for the paired-sample sign test are that a sample must be randomly selected from each population, and the samples must be dependent, or paired.

 Independent samples cannot be meaningfully paired.
 Since the test is nonparametric, the samples need not come from normally distributed populations.
 Also, the test works for left-tailed, right-tailed, and two-tailed tests.